cacttus/BR2/README.md

 # Development
 Most systems are in the beginning, or beta stages of development.
-The engine is purely experimental at this point, and would likely not facilitate creating any games further than the source code itself.
+The engine is purely experimental at this point, and would likely not facilitate creating any games further than integrating the source code itself.

 The application does not yet suport detailed game editing with object placement and a detailed asset system such as Unity and Godot, however we are going to leverage Qt's user interface power to make this a possibility in the future.